What we actually do for candidates

 Step 2: If a candidate meets those criteria…

 RFS community support.

 They get invited to our Slack community.
 In the Run for Something Slack team, candidates can build relationships with other people considering running for office, as well as RFS volunteers.
 Our community is structured by state as well as by specialty and by demographics — candidates and volunteers are self-organizing, setting up in-person meetings, and commiserating as they encounter similar challenges.

-RFS candidates will have the opportunity to be matched with mentors with different areas of expertise.
-The goal of this is to democratize access to institutional knowledge in a scalable way.
+RFS candidates will have the opportunity to match with mentors with different areas of expertise.
+The goal is to democratize access to institutional knowledge in a scalable way.
 Instead of pairing up one candidate with one expert who may not have specialized knowledge in all facets of a campaign, we’re trying to help candidates get experts to specific questions from many experts.
 This allows mentors to support many candidates at once.